tdt01/LOUmodels/README.md

   - Model1a for real eigenvalues
   - Model2a for both real and complex eigenvalues

-For questions, please refer to trungdung.tran@kuleuven.be
+For questions, please refer to trungdung.tran@kuleuven.be or trungdung.tran@maastrichtuniversity.nl